Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - This is like creating a mini function app
         - Once the function app is created you can start developing the functions
             - Select the app `|| functions under functions > add`
+            - Select develope in the portal
+            - Specify trigger type e-g http, which means that the function will triger when an http request is received
+        - You can also click get URL to get the link that you can paste in the browser to run the function